 SPECTRE haunts us: brilliant screen bad guy acronyms

-As Bond once again battles the global bad guys SPECTRE (Special Executive for Counter-intelligence, Terrorism, Revenge, and Extortion), here are three (and a half, sort of) other acronymic organisations that will strike terror into us all.
+As Bond once again battles the global bad guys SPECTRE (Special Executive for Counter-intelligence, Terrorism, Revenge, and Extortion), here are the other acronymic organisations that will strike terror into us all.

 Kenneth Williams and his Carry On Spying Brish secret service recruits Bernard Cribbins, Barbara ‘code name Brown Cow’ Windsor and Charles Hawtrey take on the Society for the Total Extermination of Non-Conforming Humans.
 Not the Carry On canon’s finest moment but daft enough to provoke James Bond producer Albert Broccoli to protest that the characters and poster artwork were too close to his precious original.